Trump signs bill to ease terms of PPP loans

 The bill, which passed Congress with only one “nay” vote, extends from eight weeks to 24 weeks the amount of time available for borrowers to use the coronavirus-relief loans.

-The legislation also extends the deadline to rehire laid-off and furloughed employees and still qualify for loan forgiveness from June 30 to Dec.
+The PPP Flexibility Act also extends the deadline to rehire laid-off and furloughed employees and still qualify for loan forgiveness from June 30 to Dec.
 31.

 Borrowers who don’t have their entire loan forgiven now have five years to repay with 1% interest, instead of two years.

+Mnuchin said the PPP Flexibility Act "delivers" for restaurants and hotels who asked for "extending the PPP for 24 weeks."

+Larry Kudlow, Trump's top economic adviser, said, "The PPP has distributed $510 billion and has probably saved as much as 50 million jobs" by requiring employers to rehire laid-off and furloughed workers in order to receive loan forgiveness.

-More than 290,450 PPP loans totaling $37 billion were made to New York State borrowers as of May 30, according to the U.S. Small Business Administration.
+More than 290,450 PPP loans totaling $37 billion were made to New York State borrowers as of May 30, according to the SBA.
 Data for Long Island isn't yet available.

 The loans from banks and other private lenders are federally guaranteed and are for up to $10 million per applicant.
 Newsday has received a $10 million loan.